 Mailmeteor sends emails directly from your Gmail account and adds a sending delay between each email sent.
-It will maximize your chances to land in the primary inbox and prevent your emails from falling into spams compared to other email sending platforms.
+It will maximize your chances to land in the primary inbox and prevent your emails from falling into spam compared to other email sending platforms.
 However, you have to abide by Google's anti-spam policies to maximize your email deliverability.

 If your Gmail account is new or if you have not sent a lot of emails recently, we recommend sending emails to a small list of recipients at first (50 recipients for example).
 Slowly increase your sending volume over time.